-ReCharge typically applies a subscription rule to an entire product, including the variants.
+Recharge typically applies a subscription rule to an entire product, including the variants.
 However, you may need to offer a subscription on just one or multiple variants of the product.
 This can be implemented using custom coding within the

 This guide is not a step-by-step tutorial but provides general advice on implementing this customization.

 Before you start

-- If the values do not match, the code will automatically hide both options and select one-time in the background so that these variants cannot be added to the cart as a subscription product.
+- If the values do not match, the code automatically hides both options and selects one-time in the background so that these variants cannot be added to the cart as a subscription product.
 When the product page is fully loaded, the code hides the one-time and subscription options until the specified variant is selected.

-- If you use buttons to select variants you will need to use the click function for the listener.
+- If you use buttons to select variants you must use the

-You'll need the code to check whether the default variant that is pre-selected should show the subscription options or not.
+The script must also check whether the default variant that is pre-selected should show the subscription options or not.
 This is needed as the variant can be selected via a URL.

 In the current example, if the variable Small is selected the subscription options are not shown:

 When the variable Large is selected the subscription option is now visible: